opengeospatial/ogcapi-movingfeatures/openapi/README.md

 ## Building

-To produce the HTML of the open-api run `redoc-cli bundle -o openapi-movingfeatures-1.html openapi-movingfeatures-1.yaml`.
+To produce the HTML of the open-api run `redoc-cli build openapi-movingfeatures-1.yaml -o openapi-movingfeatures-1.html`.